 President Barack Obama is urging permanent funding in his proposed budget.
 Federal officials say the fund has proven effective at creating and protecting urban parks and open spaces.

-The former CEO of Recreational Equipment Inc., a Seattle-based outdoor sportswear company, Jewell has been criticized for supporting hydraulic fracturing, or fracking, a drilling process environmentalists say is toxic.
+Jewell, the former CEO of Recreational Equipment Inc., a Seattle-based outdoor sportswear company, has been criticized for supporting hydraulic fracturing, or fracking, a drilling process environmentalists say is toxic.

 Cities across Texas are grappling with how to balance the economic benefits of fracking, including funding for parks and other public facilities, with risks to the environment.